thirdweb-dev/typescript-sdk/docs/sdk.dropmodule.createbatch.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Create batch allows you to create a batch of tokens in one transaction.
+This function can only be called once per module at the moment.

 <b>Signature:</b>

 ```typescript